- Direct Buy Auto Warranty, ASAP Warranty, and US Fidelis are our top picks for the worst extended auto warranty companies.

-When consumers dial the phone number today, they receive a message saying that the company isn’t taking new customers, and existing customers can no longer receive service.
-If involved in this scam, BBB recommends that consumers contact their attorney general's office and file a formal complaint against ASAP Warranty.
+When consumers dial the phone number today, they receive a message saying that the company isn’t taking new customers and existing customers can no longer receive service.
+If involved in this scam, BBB recommends that consumers contact their attorney general’s office and file a formal complaint against ASAP Warranty.

-US Fidelis is another third-party company that had a record of poor business practices.
+US Fidelis is another third-party company that has a record of poor business practices.
 You might remember the provider’s TV ads, which showcased a halo above the logo to imply that the organization was faith-based.
 It turns out the company wasn’t as trustworthy as it led consumers to believe and is now out of business, according to the BBB.

 In 36 months, the company received more than 1,000 complaints with the BBB.
 Because of these complaints, several attorney generals across 40 states started an investigation.
 The basis of the inquiry was for violations of the “Do Not Call” registry and misleading consumers into believing that the company had dealer and car manufacturers affiliations.